AZ-204-Projects/Azure-Function-As-Container-Minimal-Lab-ps/README.md

 # Azure-Function-As-Container-Minimal-Lab-ps

-# Minimal "Hello World" Azure Function Deployed as a Container
+# Minimal "Hello World" Azure Function Deployed as a Container with Slot Swapping

-This guide will walk you through creating a minimal Azure Function ("Hello World"), containerizing it, and deploying it to Azure.
+This guide will walk you through:
+- creating a minimal Azure Function ("Hello World"), containerizing it, and deploying it to Azure
+- creating an updated version of the Azure Function, containerizing it, and deploying it to Azure in a slot
+- swapping slots to simulate an instantanious deployment and rollback

 ---